 - “Like” and follow the school on social media (and make sure there’s nothing on your social media you wouldn’t want schools to see).

 - Interview if possible.
-Most schools offer the option of interviews (sometimes with alumni), but applicants may need to request one.
+Most schools offer the option of interviews (sometimes with alumni), but it may not be scheduled automatically; applicants may need to request one.

-- Apply early decision, if possible.
+- Apply early, if possible.
 Colleges are increasingly filling their incoming freshman classes with students who apply early.
-Applying early action (which is binding) can help your chances as well, but students should only do so when they are certain of their top choice school.
+Applying early decision (which is binding) can help your chances as well, but you should only do so if you are certain of your top choice school and aren’t relying on financial aid.
+Early action, on the other hand is non-binding, so it can be a reasonable option if you are still undecided about your top choice.
 Even if you apply regular admission, try to get your application in well in advance of the deadline.

 - Write supplemental essays with care, especially when the question is “Why this school?”
 This shows a college that you are taking extra time on their application.
 Be explicit about how interested you are in the school.

 - Attend college fairs.
-Students should introduce themselves to admissions reps and leave their contact information.
+Introduce yourself to admissions reps and leave your contact information.